oroinc/documentation/user/back-office/system/configuration/commerce/shipping/shipping-options.rst

 Sample shipping information in the product details:

 .. image::  /user/img/system/config_commerce/shipping/shipping_options_per_product_new.png
+   :alt: Sample shipping options configuration for a medical tag product

 It is recommended to add shipping information for every product unit.